Glossary

 Identity Provider (IdP)

-The organisation that issues identities to its users, e.g. a library.
+The organization that issues identities to its users, e.g. a library.

 Metadata